-- The waste water holding tank is secured underneath the chassis of your motorhome and is gravity fed. - In order to eliminate unpleasant odours as much as possible, only smooth bore pipes are used
+- The waste water holding tank is secured below the floor of the motorhome, and is gravity fed. - 2.
+In order to eliminate unpleasant odours as much as possible, only smooth bore pipes are used.

-However, should the waste water tank be overfilled, it is possible the waste water will backfill the drain pipes until it eventually appears in the shower base.
-In order to prevent this, please take note of part 3.
+Should the waste water tank be overfilled, it is possible that waste water will backfill the pipes until it eventually appears in the shower tray.
+In order to prevent this, please monitor the water level gauges on the motorhome control panel.
+It is also possible to to enable a 'waste tank full' alarm, on the control panel.